fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 In this blog post we will highlight any differences and explain why and how these drive the design choices that we made.

 # <a name="intro"/> Introduction

----

-**TLDR**

-*This post is part of a series of more technical-oriented blog posts in which we highlight some of the challenges that we encountered and that have driven our design choices.*
-*Here we discuss implementing access-control - a fine grained mechanism for controlling who and under what circumstances can perform particular actions that alter the state of your contracts.

----

 WebAssembly (WASM) is a binary instruction format, that was designed in order to bring high-performance capabilities to the web clients (such as the browsers).
 It is an open standard that is already supported by a great many programming languages.